• KWS_Virus_Yellow_Header_1.jpg

 Aphids retain it after molting: yes

-The transmission, severity and symptoms of the disease depends on the virus that is present.
-Also, more than one type of virus can be present causing mixed infections.
+Transmission, severity, and symptoms of the disease depend on the specific virus present.
+Furthermore, more than one type of virus may be present, causing mixed infections.

 Disease Management